dtrovato997/SpeechAnalysis/scripts/whisper script evaluation/whisper test documentation.md

 # Whisper Language Identification Model Evaluation

-Evaluation script for the quantized Whisper-tiny language identification model on the FLEURS dataset.
+Evaluation script for the whisper-tiny language identification model on the FLEURS dataset.

 ---

 ## Overview

-This script evaluates a **Whisper-tiny language identification model** (quantized to INT8) to measure its accuracy in identifying languages from speech audio across:
+This script evaluates a **Whisper-tiny language identification model** to measure its accuracy in identifying languages from speech audio across:
 - **82 high-resource languages** (languages with >1000h training data)
 - **102 total languages** (including zero-shot languages)